Skin Cancer

 Basal Cell Carcinoma

 Basal cell carcinoma is the most common skin cancer in the United States.

+This cancer starts in the outer layer of the skin.
+It usually grows slowly and does not spread to other parts of the body.
 It rarely causes death.

-This type of cancer starts in the outer layer of the skin (epidermis).
-In most cases, it grows slowly and does not spread (metastasize) to other parts of the body.
+But it still needs treatment because it can damage the tissue and bone underneath the skin.

-Three subtypes of basal cell carcinoma are:
+Four subtypes of basal cell carcinoma are:

 Squamous Cell Cancer

-• Wounds that take a very long time to heal
+• Wounds that take a very long time to heal.

-• Scars from burns or radiation
+• Scars from burns or radiation.

 Melanoma

-Last Updated May 2023
+Last Updated May 2026

 Back To Top